LOLBAS-Project/LOLBAS/README.md

 * #LOLLib
 * #LOLLibs

+Our primary maintainer (@oddvarmoe) of this project did a talk at DerbyCon 2018 called: #Lolbins Nothing to LOL about! - https://www.youtube.com/watch?v=NiYTdmZ8GR4
+This talk goes over the history of this project.

 ## Thanks

 As with many open-source projects, this one is the product of a community and we would like to thank ours: